Ammario7/ammar-Demo/README.md

 # ammar-Demo
-This is a demo project on git and github
+This is a demo project on git and github..